aleneum/tomboy-addin-task/README.md

 ==========

 Collects your tasks from all your Tomboy notes which comes in handy when you use Tomboy for Getting Things Done (GTD).
-Support contexts and ignores done tasks.
+Supports contexts and ignores done tasks.

 * status: 0.1.0 (alpha)
 * tested with: Ubuntu 12.04 12.10